blackpintz/ror-social-scaffold/README.md

 This project was improving and adding a few functionalities to the already exisiting Stay In Touch social media app.
 You can find the original project repo [here](https://github.com/microverseinc/ror-social-scaffold)

+## Original look of the users' list page

 ![Original look of the users' list page](images/user-list-page.png)

+## Original look of a user's show page

 ![Original look of a user's show page](images/user-show-page.png)

 ## Functionalities add/improved: